-Erik Malone is the leader of the Peninsula San Diego dojo.
+Erik Malone is the leader of the Peninsula San Diego Dojo.
 He has been practicing since 1995 when he started his journey at the Carnegie Mellon dojo in Pittsburgh, Pennsylvania under instructors Mark Ciancutti and Bruce Schmidt.
-After traveling to Portland, Oregon for a few years he finally moved down to San Diego in 2004 and began leading the Peninsula dojo shortly afterwards.
+After traveling to Portland, Oregon, for a few years, he finally moved down to San Diego in 2004 and began leading the Peninsula dojo shortly afterwards.

 Erik is a Sandan (3rd degree black belt) who has fought and placed in many tournaments within SKA.
 The highlight was when he was requested to fight for the U.S. team in France in 2014 and for the 60th anniversary in 2016.

-Brian Sanders is an instructor of the Peninsula San Diego dojo.
-He began his training in Shotokan karate in 1996, under Professor Sara Grimes at the University of Massachusetts Amherst.
+Brian Sanders is an instructor of the Peninsula San Diego Dojo.
+He began his training in Shotokan karate in 1996, under Professor Sara Grimes (ISKF) at the University of Massachusetts Amherst.
 After graduation, Brian studied Uechi-ryū under Sensei Walter Mattson in Framingham, Massachusetts.
 In 2014, Brian moved to San Diego, resuming his Shotokan training in 2015, and earning the rank of Shodan from SKA in 2018.

 Jeff O’Steen was the manager of the Peninsula San Diego Dojo for 15 years.
 He has been practicing since 1993, when he started his journey under instructor Lisa McQuade.
 Jeff is a Shodan.